marclos/RTricks/README.md

 # RTricks
 R Tricks

 This is a test.
-Simplified
+Simplified,,,,